-Advancing Parks and Recreation Through Advocacy
+Advancing Parks and Recreation Through Research and Advocacy

 Your voice, amplified.
 At PRO, we're committed to ensuring that parks and recreation remain a priority for provincial decision-makers.
 Through policy responses and stakeholder partnerships, we highlight the essential role that parks and recreation plays in advancing community well-being.
 Driven by our members' passion, we work together to advocate for a future where every Ontarian has access to vibrant communities, sustainable environments, and personal health.